ChenHuajun/pg_roaringbitmap/README.md

 # Build on PostgreSQL 9.x or Greenplum 6.0

 Parallel execution is not supported in PostgreSQL 9.5 and earlier.
-If you want to compile on these early PostgreSQL versions or Greenplum 6.0(based on PostgreSQL 9.4), you need to remove the `PARALLEL` keyword from the sql file.
+If you want to compile on these early PostgreSQL versions or Greenplum 6.0(based on PostgreSQL 9.4), you need to remove the `PARALLEL` keyword from these SQL files.

     cd pg_roaringbitmap
     sed 's/PARALLEL SAFE//g' -i roaringbitmap--*.sql